guardian/workflow-frontend/test-load/results-2015-01.md

 - Each test runs for ~5 mins
 - CODE app scaled to 2 m3.medium EC2 instances (same config as PROD)
 - Run using Apache JMeter from Guardian UK Office London
+  - Some tests run on Remote EC2 to avoid possible bandwidth restrictions, see: http://blog.ionelmc.ro/2012/02/16/how-to-run-jmeter-over-ssh-tunnel/
 - System Monitoring via AWS Cloudwatch / Workflow Radiator pointed to CODE